 Oxbryta was granted FDA approval under the accelerated approval pathway in November 2019 for the treatment of SCD in adults and children ages 12 and older.
 In 2021, it was also approved for children ages 4 to 11.
 In 2022, GBT was acquired by Pfizer, one of the largest pharmaceutical companies in the world.

-Oxbryta’s development came with high hopes due to its unique mechanism.
+It hard, as many of you know first-hand, how exciting a development this was for patients and their families when Oxbryta was first introduced.
 It was marketed as a “first-of-its-kind” treatment that would address sickling directly by altering hemoglobin.
 Targeted toward patients aged four and up, it was expected to offer significant quality-of-life improvements and potentially prevent the painful episodes (vaso-occlusive crises or VOCs) common in sickle cell disease.
 The company really pumped up these benefits.
 The selling point was that Oxbryta could potentially transform sickle cell disease management by reducing complications like blood clots and organ damage.

 Sickle Cell Disease